 - In the summer of 1948 a gift of $2,000 is received to be used to start a Christian bookstore.
 On December 4th the "Go Ye" Mission Book Store, known as the store with literature that "folks can trust," opens for business at 132 South 3rd Street in Muskogee.

 - In November the "Go Ye" Mission Book Store reopens for business at its new location at 105 North Fourth Street, in the center of Muskogee.
 The bookstore begins serving churches in a 200 mile radius with Vacation Bible School material.

-- Marvin Eck, Wanda Eck and Jane Mouttet start a Children's Radio Bible Hour program.
+- Marvin Eck, Wanda Eck and Jane Mouttet start the Children's Radio Bible Hour program.